SalesforceOTR/botyonce/README.md

  botyonce salesforce query <query> - runs an arbitrary SOQL query and outputs the results

  botyonce tell <recipients> <some message> - tell <recipients> <some message> next time they are present.

- botyonce the rules - Make sure botyonce still knows the rules.

- botyonce the rules - Make sure botyonce still knows the rules.

  botyonce time - Reply with current time